 - 1 small onion or half a medium-sized onion finely chopped.

-- 1/4 cup fresh parsley, roughly chopped optional
+- 2 tablespoons fresh parsley, finely chopped optional

 Instructions

-- Once the eggs are cooked to perfection, transfer them to a plate and set them aside.
+- When the eggs are done, transfer them to a plate and set aside.

 - In the same skillet, add a drizzle of olive oil, followed by the diced onions.
-Sauté the onions until they become soft and translucent.
+Sauté the onions until they become soft and translucent.drizzle of olive oil, 1 small onion or half a medium-sized onion

-- Now, add the remaining butter and allow it to melt in the pan, over low heat.
-Once the butter is fully melted, introduce the cassava flour.
-Make sure that most of the flour is coated in the butter, and stir it around for approximately a minute.
-It will turn a little lumpy that’s how it’s supposed to be.
+- Now add the remaining butter and let it melt over low heat.
+Once melted, add the cassava flour, making sure most of it gets coated in the butter.
+Stir for about a minute—it’ll get a little lumpy, and that’s exactly how it’s supposed to be.5 tablespoons of butter, 3/4 cup cassava flour

-- Bring back the scrambled eggs to the pan.
-Use a wooden spoon or a rubber spatula to break the eggs into small pieces and mix them thoroughly with the cassava flour.
+- Return the scrambled eggs to the pan and use a wooden spoon or rubber spatula to break them into small pieces, mixing them thoroughly with the cassava flour.

-- Turn off the heat and give your farofa a final taste.
-Adjust the salt to your preferred taste.
+- Turn off the heat and give your farofa a taste.
+Adjust the salt if needed, and sprinkle with parsley if you like.
+Serve and enjoysalt to taste, 2 tablespoons fresh parsley, finely chopped

 Video